-Although Company common stock was delisted from NASDAQ due to the Company's prior failure to timely file periodic reports, the Company has applied for re-listing on NASDAQ and the Board continues to comply with NASDAQ's listing standards with respect to Board independence.
-NASDAQ listing standards require that a majority of the members of the Board be independent, which means that they are not officers or employees of the Company and are free of any relationship that would interfere with the exercise of their independent judgment.
+Nasdaq's continued listing standards require that a majority of the members of the Board be independent, which means that they are not officers or employees of the Company and are free of any relationship that would interfere with the exercise of their independent judgment.
 The Board has determined that Drs.
-Behrens, Giuliani, and Laurencin, and Messrs.
-Bierman, Evans, Hawkins, Newton, and Sutter, and Dr. Yeston, are "independent" under NASDAQ listing standards.
+Behrens, Gardner, Giuliani, and Laurencin, and Messrs.
+Bierman, Hawkins, Newton, and Sutter, are "independent" under applicable Nasdaq rules.